ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 Nmap done: 1 IP address (1 host up) scanned in 36.88 seconds
 {% endhighlight %}

 Analyzing this NMAP output, we see three ports that are open and their service versions.
 Keep notes about the services open and what their versions are.
-In this case there is an Nginx web server operating on HTTP and HTTPS.
-The key takeaway here is the ssl-cert is showing the hostname in what must be a self-signed certificate, "docker.registry.htb".
+In this case, there is an Nginx web server operating on HTTP and HTTPS.
+The key takeaway here is the SSL-cert is showing the hostname in what must be a self-signed certificate, "docker.registry.htb".
 When finding new hostnames, add them to your "/etc/hosts" file because certain VirtualHosts will require exact hostnames for you to reach them.

 ## Enumerate docker.registry.htb
 Use a web directory enumeration program like gobuster to find out some things that can be reached.
 As an experiment, I ran gobuster first against the IP address, and then against the hostname "docker.registry.htb".
 Only when using the hostname was I able to find anything interesting.
 Using just the IP address merely gave me the files for the default installation of Nginx.